cea-hpc/modules/doc/source/design/variants.rst

     - for instance ``avail mod foo=var`` returns all versions of *foo* module whether they support the foo variant or not
     - FUTURE: may be revised if variants are evaluated on search context

-- variant cannot be specified over the :mfcmd:`module-alias`, :mfcmd:`module-version` or :mfcmd:`module-virtual` commands
+- variant cannot be specified over the :mfcmd:`module-alias`, :mfcmd:`module-version`, :mfcmd:`module-virtual` commands

 - variant passed as argument to :mfcmd:`module-info` ``alias``, ``version`` or ``symbols`` will not match anything

+- ``module-info loaded`` only accepts modulefile as argument, not variant specification

+    - it also only return loaded module name and version, without the variant set

 .. _variant-shortcut: